 - GPA of 2.50+

-- financial need required; preference to those also pursuing a degree in secondary education in addition to a degree in Classical Languages
+- financial need is considered; primary preference is given to those pursuing a classical languages major; additional preference is given to those also pursuing a degree in secondary education

 - automatic consideration